 A major factor for Matheon

-s scientific success and its worldwide first-class reputation is the strong quality control that has been executed by Matheon
+'s scientific success and its worldwide first-class reputation is the strong quality control implemented and sustained by Matheon

 governing bodies.
 Every research project has to present its research plans as well as the achievements at the annual center days at which all projects are

 evaluated according to a variety of criteria.

 Besides the usual scientific criteria for the evaluation of basic research, such as publications in major scientific journals, invitations to plenary

 lectures at international conferences, or scientific distinctions, also interdisciplinary cooperation and transfer into industry or other sciences as

 well as outreach to the general public are taken into account.

 has changed the mathematical landscape - not only in the Berlin region but far beyond its geographical